JonnyEvans321/SymbolFix/README.md

 ## Uninstall
 1. Click the windows button
 1. Click ‘Excel options’
    1. Go to the ‘add-ins’ tab
    1. Click ‘Go’ next to ‘manage Excel add-ins’
-  1. Click ‘browse’ and then select the downloaded .xlam file
    1. Untick the check-box next to ‘SymbolFix’